ScoreBoardMac/scoreboardmac.github.io/README.md

 ### ScoreBoard allows you to keep statistics:
 - Time (timer or stopwatch)
+- Additional extra timer with two presets (eg basketball)
 - Goals (points, strikes) for each team
-- Extra Points/Shots for both teams
+- Two Extra Points/Shots for both teams
 - Period (half, quarter)
 - The names of the two teams
 - Penalties for hockey and similar games